 We always matched.

-I never had any need in having a resume for a decade.
+For over a decade, I never had any need in having a résumé.
 The boring one, what would I write there?
-I have nothing to write!

-My Ideal Résumé#
+The Ideal Résumé#

-The resume I would adore?
-Jony Ive’s.
 ‘I’ve designed your iPhone, babe’ type.

 - Took me years to realise, probably he has some boring resume, with no ‘I’m CEO, bitch’ vibes.